 8.2 The Chief Information Technology Officer, Executive Branch, is responsible for the maintenance of this policy.

-8.3 The Kansas GIS Policy Board's Data Access and Support Center is responsible for the implementation and maintenance of Kansas GIS Metadata Standard compliant documentation for the Kansas Core GIS Database(s).
+8.3 DASC is responsible for working with data stewards to ensure compliant metadata is developed and maintained for all databases made available through the clearinghouse portal.

 9.0 CANCELLATION: None